 If I vote this way, they're not thinking what's best for the American people.

-They're thinking what's best for me to get re elected.
+They're thinking what's best for me to get re-elected.

-Well, that's a it's an interesting point, Tim.
+Well, that's an interesting point to me.

-We have a majority in the Congress.
+We have a majority with the President.

 The best thing you can do for your country is get reelected.